Pre-Trial Investigation (LV)

 Obtainable degree or qualification: Investigator (in the field of criminal law)

-Number of students accepted each year: Full time state-funded study places - 120, study places for tuition fee - 0.
-Part-time: regular studies state-funded study places - 45, study places for tuition fee - 0.
+Number of study places for admission in 2026/2027: For full studies - state-funded study places - 120, study places for tuition fee - 0.
+For part-time studies - state-funded study places - 45, study places for tuition fee - 0.

 Tuition fee per year: only state-funded study places